hamurcuabi/compose-metric-reporter/README.md

 ```

-3. Run `./gradlew tasks`, You will see
+3. Run `./gradlew tasks`, You will see some tasks with each variant like below

 ```